Information about the Trade Union of Education and Science Workers of Ukraine

 There is a legal service and a technical labour inspection in the structure of the Trade Union's Central Committee and territorial organisations.
 They monitor the observation of labour legislation and labour safety in educational institutions, provision of decent work and learning conditions.
 The legal service of the Trade Union provides free legal assistance to trade union members.

-In spite of these circumstances, TUESWU continued to struggle for teachers’ rights in conditions of the government’s austerity policy, it succeeded to prevent some cuts in teachers’ salaries proposed by the government.
+In spite of these circumstances, TUESWU continued to struggle for teachers’ rights.

 In 2015, with the help of EI/ETUCE member unions’ donations to the Solidarity Fund and significant funds gathered by TUESWU members, the Trade Union once again obtained its home purchasing its own office.
-The Trade Union of Education and Science Workers of Ukraine is very grateful to teachers’ international community for moral, political and financial support in those difficult times.
+The Trade Union of Education and Science Workers of Ukraine is very grateful to teachers’ international community, Education International, the European Trade Union Committee for Education and the trade unions from different countries for moral, political and financial support in these difficult times.

 Address: 6, Yaroslavska, Kyiv, 04071, Ukraine